-- 1.3.2.2.4 In cases where there are many candidate and reference varieties of common knowledge^{II} and there is a wide variability in the species (e.g. a vegetable crop such as Capsicum); on the one hand there are already obvious differences after only one cycle, but on the other hand some varieties are very similar.
-In order to be more efficient in their checks, the crop expert wishes to grow "similar" varieties close to each other.
+- 1.3.2.2.4 In cases where there are many candidate varieties and reference many varieties in the variety collection and there is a wide variability in the species (e.g. a vegetable crop such as Capsicum); on the one hand there are already obvious differences after only one cycle, but on the other hand some varieties are very similar.
+In order to be more efficient in his checks, the crop expert wishes to grow "similar" varieties close to each other.
 The raw results and distances will help to select the "similar" varieties and decide on the layout of the trial for the next growing cycle. - 1.3.2.2.5 In crops in which there are many similar varieties, for which it is a common practice to make side-by-side comparisons, GAIA can be used to identify the similar varieties after the first cycle, in particular, when the number of varieties in a trial increases, making it less easy to identify all the problem situations.
-The software can help to "not miss" the less obvious cases. - 1.3.2.2.6 In vegetatively propagated ornamental varieties, the examination lasts for one or two growing cycles: after the first growing cycle, some reference varieties of common knowledge^{II} in the trial are obviously different from all candidates, and their inclusion in the second growing cycle is not necessary.
-When the number of varieties is large, the raw data and distance(s) can help the expert to detect reference varieties of common knowledge^{II} for which the second growing cycle is unnecessary.
+The software can help to "not miss" the less obvious cases. - 1.3.2.2.6 In vegetatively propagated ornamental varieties, the examination lasts for one or two growing cycles: after the first growing cycle, some reference varieties in the variety collection^{mm} in the trial are obviously different from all candidates, and their inclusion in the second growing cycle is not necessary.
+When the number of varieties is large, the raw data and distance(s) can help the expert to detect reference varieties in the variety collection^{mm} for which the second growing cycle is unnecessary.